When the death is expected

 If the coroner is involved they will carry out further investigative work to determine the cause of death.
 Once completed, we will then arrange for the deceased to be transferred to our care along with a time to meet with you to arrange the funeral.

 If you are on your own, one of your first phone calls should be to a family member or a close friend who can be of immediate support.
 They may be able to come and be with you or make the calls to other family members which will take some of the immediate pressure off you.

 It is also advisable to call the deceased's solicitor or executor of the will as soon as possible as in some circumstances the deceased may have left instructions in their will as to how they would like their funeral to be carried out.

 There is a common misunderstanding that a funeral must take place within three days of the death.
 This is not so in most cultures.
-You can take as long as you wish or as much time as you need.
-Often family members come from overseas for a funeral and you may need to allow time for them to arrive.
+And with modern embalming techniques, you can take as much time as you need.

 As New Zealanders we're actively interested in making 'green' choices in life, so why not in death too?
 There are many options around death which can be made to reflect an individual person's values regarding environmentally friendly ethics.
 With many years of experience in all aspects of funeral and death care, we aim to give honest and sensible information to enable you to uphold your ethical values, whilst simultaneously using common sense to ensure those choices are practical - financially, health-wise and logistically - for all concerned.

 Talk to us about all your concerns... and remember, nothing is too small a concern.
 We're here to help, and have many years of qualified experience in the industry so can speak knowledgeably to you about all your options.